niedomnie/lot/README.md

 Not special spacial reference used (e.g. EPSC) nor unit definition/conversion.
 New project contains 3 files: lot.js (this library), html file with SVG and lot.json defining what needs to be draw.

+## Usage
+Download the files locally and open example.htm file in a browser to see drawings.

 ## Transformations groups

 1. position on line